TanvirArjel/TanvirArjel.Extensions.Microsoft.DependencyInjection/README.md

 This is a ASP.NET Core dynamic service registration library which enables you to register all your services into ASP.NET Core Dependency Injection container at once without exposing the service implementation.

+# What's new in version 2.0.0

+1. This release added the option to scan only specific assemblies which added drastic performance improvement. **(This is a breaking change from version 1.2.0)**
+2. This release also added the ability to register open generic types.
+3. This release brought everything under one namespace, which is `AspNetCore.ServiceRegistration.Dynamic`

 ## How do I get started?

 First install the lastest version of `AspNetCore.ServiceRegistration.Dynamic` [nuget package](https://www.nuget.org/packages/AspNetCore.ServiceRegistration.Dynamic) into your project as follows: